-- Setting up a State Disaster Management Authority - State Relief & Rehabilitation Department to be converted to department of Disaster management - State/District/Block/village Disaster Management plans - Setting up of Emergency operations Centre - Having Specialised Search & Rescue teams---each team consisting of one coy of State Armed Police trained in Rescue & Relief operations, one mobile engineering unit with necessary equipment, one Medical assistance team, to function as a single unit under a designated officer - Control rooms in State and Districts to coordinate both law& order as well as disaster management - Annual Plans, Five-year plans to specifically address disaster mitigation concerns and such plans to be given priority. - Funds available for ongoing schemes to be used for mitigation preparedness. - State on-line inventory of resources, both private & public to be made available for easy mobilization of resources in time of emergencies.
+- Setting up a State Disaster Management Authority (Has already been established) - Establishments of department of Disaster Management - State/District/Block/village Disaster Management plans - Setting up of Emergency Operations Centre at the State (Has already been established) - Having Specialised Search & Rescue teams---each team consisting of one coy of State Armed Police and Civil Defence trained in Rescue & Relief operations, one mobile engineering unit with necessary equipment, one Medical assistance team, to function as a single unit under a designated officer - Control rooms in State and Districts to coordinate both law& order as well as disaster management - Annual Plans, Five-year plans to specifically address disaster mitigation concerns and such plans to be given priority.

-- Development of early warning systems - GIS based database for Disaster Management - Both in service training as well as initial training Curriculum to include Capsules on disaster management. - Disaster management in school curriculum, engineering courses, certification for practicing engineers, builders, architects - Hospital Preparedness and Emergency Health Management in Medical Education - Strengthening of Civil Defence
+- Funds available for ongoing schemes to be used for mitigation preparedness. - State on-line inventory of resources, both private & public to be made available for easy mobilization of resources in time of emergencies. - Development of early warning systems - GIS based database for Disaster Management - Both in service training as well as initial training Curriculum to include Capsules on disaster management. - Disaster management in school curriculum, engineering courses, certification for practicing engineers, builders, architects - Hospital Preparedness and Emergency Health Management in Medical Education - Strengthening of Civil Defence